adoniasvitorio/adoniasvitorio/README.md

 Interested in Bitcoin and Economy.

 - *Full Stack Developer*.
+- Working with Laravel and VueJS.
-- Currently studying Javascript and PHP ecosystem.
+- Currently studying Javascript ecosystem.
 - I would like to contribute with EN x PT-BR Translations or Codes.

 <center>